mikehelmick/sdk-elixir/README.md

 # CloudEvents

 An Elixir SDK for processing CloudEvents.
-Confirms to the CloudEvents 1.0 spec.
+Conforms to the CloudEvents 1.0 spec.

+## Status

+1. `CloudEvents.Event` module defines the structure of a CloudEvent.
+Provides encoding for JSON and binary data payloads.

+2. `CloudEVents.HTTPClient` defines an HTTP Client that sends events via structured encoding.

+## Still TODO

+1. HTTP Server functionality to receive and respond to CloudEvents

+2. Better handling of HTTP responses on the HTTP Client

+3. Complete unit testing

+4. Complete Documentation

+5. Examples for using CloudEvents over HTTP with this SDK

 ## Installation